Retire in Costa Rica

 We asked retirees if they have access to good medical care in Costa Rica.
 They wrote:

 "Costa Rica provides comprehensive and affordable healthcare services to its citizens and expatriates.
 The country has an extensive network of public and private healthcare facilities, including hospitals and clinics, offering a wide range of medical services.
 Costa Rica makes a special effort to ensure that free or low-cost services are available to those who cannot afford private healthcare.
 Doctors, nurses, and other healthcare providers in Costa Rica are highly trained and knowledgeable.
 The country also has modern medical equipment and facilities, as well as efficient emergency services.
-Costa Rica is one of the few countries in the world to offer universal healthcare coverage to all citizens, and its healthcare system continues to improve over time," commented one retiree living in Costa Rica.
+Costa Rica is one of the few countries in the world to offer universal healthcare coverage to all citizens, and its healthcare system continues to improve over time," explained a retiree in Costa Rica.

 How do I meet people in Costa Rica?